 Vision Decline in Old Age Affects Ability to See Color

 The loss of visual acuity as you age can be a difficult realization.
 This is something we all know we’ll have to deal with at some point.
 But, now research is showing that this isn’t the only age-related change in your vision.
 Studies have revealed that your ability to see color also declines in old age.
-These studies noted that color vision decline starts around 70 years of age and greatly decreased from there.
+These studies noted that color vision decline starts around 70 years old and greatly decreases from there.

-While color blindness or a decline in color vision may not seem like a big deal at 70 years old, when compounded with gradual age-related visual acuity loss, this additional difficulty distinguishing between colors may make getting around that much more difficult.
+Color blindness or a decline in color vision may not seem like a big deal at 70 years old.
+However, when compounded with gradual age-related visual acuity loss, this additional difficulty distinguishing between colors may make getting around that much more difficult.
 So, is there anything you can do to prevent this color vision decline as you age?

 Why Does Color Vision Decline?

-The revelation that color vision experiences a significant decline as we age isn’t particularly new news, but the discovery of the specifics of that decline are.
-Scientists now know the scale and colors effected by colorblindness.
+The revelation that color vision experiences a significant decline as we age isn’t particularly new, but the discovery of the specifics of that decline is.
+Scientists now know the scale and colors affected by color blindness.

 So, why are the elderly experiencing these color vision declines?
 And, can we prevent or reduce the impact of this decline?
 At Rebuild Your Vision, we are all about improving and preserving vision naturally as we age, so let’s talk about what we can do to prevent this from happening.